Keeping Pets Safe with Fall and Halloween Pet Safety Tips in Edmond, OK

-- Allergies often make another appearance in autumn, causing us to sneeze and sniff and our pets to itch!
-If your pet is scratching themselves more often than usual, consider bringing them to your veterinarian to determine if it’s allergies and to get them some relief!
+- Allergies often make another appearance in the fall, causing us to sneeze and sniff and our pets to itch!
+If your pet is scratching themselves more often than usual, consider bringing them to your veterinarian to determine if it’s cat or dog allergies and to get them some relief!

 - With winter on its way, many of us pull out the antifreeze to top up our cars.
 This chemical is very appealing to pets because it has a sweet smell.
 Store the container in a paws-free zone and be sure to clean up any spills right away before Fido finds it!

 - Fall also means the start of football season, and while it’s a blast to host a game, your pet’s safety needs to be prioritized.
 Make sure they are comfortable with guests and be sure that your guests know not to feed them any table scraps!

 - Costumes, whether on you or your pets, can cause some undue anxiety!
 Make sure your pet’s costume doesn’t inhibit their movement, breathing, sight, or hearing and that they love wearing it!
 An uncomfortable pet means bad behavior!
 Also, keep in mind that your own costumes make it hard for your pet to recognize you, which could make them anxious.
 If they seem nervous, take them out of the situation by giving them their own quiet room to relax in.

 - Decorations such as jack-o’-lanterns, candles, electric lights, and animatronics can be dangerous for pets.
 Be sure to keep open flames out of reach of wagging tails and curious noses, and secure electric cords away from paws’ reach!